Everhood: Story

-Red is then returned to Gold Pig's Temple, and begins their mission to end the realm.
-They can now engage and kill the characters they have met along the way, with many of them refusing to die and only a few accepting their fate.
-A key item keeps track of how many alive inhabitants remain, and counts down with every kill.
-This counter can go down to 1, at which point the normal ending's final battles can be accessed.
+Red is then returned to Gold Pig's temple, and begins their mission to bring Everhood to an end.
+They can now return to the various realms to kill the characters they have met along the way, many of whom refuse to die and will put up a fight, though a few willingly accept their fate.
+Alternatively, they can avoid killing anyone, to the anger of Frog.